sagnik/pdsimplify/README.md

 ###How to Use
 ------------
-Clone this repo and do `publishLocal`.
-Put the line `"edu.psu.sagnik.research" %% "pdsimplifyparser" % "0.0.1"` in the `libraryDependencies` variable in your `build.sbt` to pull in the dependency.
+Put `"edu.psu.sagnik.research" %% "pdsimplifyparser" % "0.0.1" exclude("javax.jms", "jms") exclude("com.sun.jdmk", "jmxtools") exclude("com.sun.jmx", "jmxri")`
+in your dependencies and make sure you have `https://oss.sonatype.org/content/repositories/releases/` in your resolvers.

 ###TODO
 ------------